 Tendons and ligaments contain collagen fibrils.
-Muscles contin actin and myosin filaments.
+Muscles contain actin and myosin filaments.
 Collagen, actin, and myosin are proteins.

 Bone Spurs in the Shoulder

 The rotator cuff is a structure made of muscles and tendons.
 It covers the glenohumeral joint and enables us to move our arm.
 The cuff is located under a roof-like structure called the acromion, which is an extension of the scapula.
 There is a narrow space between the acromion and the rotator cuff, which is called the subacromial space.

 Bone spurs on the underside of the acromion may narrow the subacromial space.
 This can cause irritation and inflammation of the tendons in the rotator cuff, resulting in a condition called rotator cuff tendinitis or shoulder impingement.
 The spur may also cause a tear in the cuff.
 The result of all this damage is often pain and difficulty in moving the arm and shoulder.

 Any unexplained pain or pain that doesn't disappear over time should be investigated by a doctor.
 The doctor will provide a diagnosis and prescribe appropriate treatment.
 He or she may recommend nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve the pain of shoulder spurs.
-Corticosteroid injections may also be administered to reduce inflammation and relieve the pain of an impinged shoulder.
+Corticosteroid injections may be administered to reduce inflammation and relieve the pain of an impinged shoulder.